sercankulcu/sercankulcu.github.io/_pencils/2026-08-04-electrographic-pencils.md

 The pencil supplied the signal.

+## Reynold B. Johnson and the IBM 805

 The story is closely associated with Reynold B. Johnson.

 In the early 1930s, Johnson was a high-school physics teacher in Ironwood, Michigan.
 He began experimenting with ways to automate the scoring of objective tests, which were becoming increasingly common in schools and professional examinations.